 If you're looking for an idea of what to expect in regards to receiving your green card for marriage, here's a timeline you can follow.
 Of course, please keep in mind that these times may be shorter or longer based on your personal situation.

 A few weeks after you submit your application, you should receive the receipt of application notification via the USCIS.
-So long as you fill out your application form correctly, you’ll usually get a response within a few weeks from the USCIS.
+So long as you fill out your application form correctly, you'll usually get a response within a few weeks from the USCIS.
 This receipt letter is referred to as Form I-797C, called Notice of Action.
+Make sure you keep track of this notice.
+The number on the receipt will allow you to check the status of your application.

 At this point, you should get your notice to set up your appointment for biometrics.
 The information contained in the notice will provide you with the appointment time, date, and location.
 Typically, the location of the appointment takes place at the nearest USCIS office.
+Be sure you keep your appointment!
+Do whatever is necessary to ensure you arrive on time.

-Now it’s time to go to your biometrics appointment.
+Now it's time to go to your biometrics appointment.
 At your appointment, the USCIS will request your signature, capture your fingerprints, and take your picture.
 The nice thing about this appointment is that it only takes about half an hour.
+However, there are a few items you should bring to your appointment:

 Next, you should receive an EAD card if you submitted the I-765 form as part of your application.
 The Employment Authorization Document is also commonly referred to as a work permit.
 The Advance Parole Travel document and EAD are part of the same card, so be on the lookout for it during this time frame.